larammerce/docs/8.x/core-concepts/cruds.md

 and if it is `false`, a new `appliance` must be defined in it.
 :::

-Therefore, a todo folder should be created in the `larammerce/resources/views/admin/pages` path, which contains the blade files of the CRUD program.
+Therefore, a todo folder should be created in the `larammerce/resources/views/admin/pages` path.

 Blade files include the following: